tidesdb/tidesdb.github.io/src/content/docs/articles/benchmark-analysis-tidesdb6-rocksdb1075.md

 The Zipfian workload continues to reveal exceptional performance from TidesDB.
 With nearly 2x write advantages (1.98x-1.99x) and 1.80x read advantage, TidesDB demonstrates superior handling of skewed access patterns that are common in real-world applications.

-The space efficiency is extraordinary: 5.5x-6.1x smaller database sizes (10 MB vs 56-62 MB) for similar unique key counts indicate TidesDB's internal deduplication or update-in-place strategy is highly effective for repeated writes to the same keys.
+The space efficiency is extraordinary: 5.5x-6.1x smaller database sizes (10 MB vs 56-62 MB) for similar unique key counts indicate TidesDB's internal LSM architecture is highly effective for repeated writes to the same keys.
 RocksDB's LSM-tree architecture requires multiple versions of the same key to exist temporarily until compaction occurs, explaining the larger footprint.

 TidesDB's read performance advantage in this scenario (2.73M ops/sec vs 1.52M ops/sec, with 2 μs vs 3 μs median latency) demonstrates excellent cache utilization for hot data.
 The consistent 2 μs read latency represents exceptional performance for frequently accessed keys.